-Living in Los Angeles means having access to some of the most iconic beaches in the world, but few know that our lovely dessert-bound city offers so much more.
-If you’re looking to broaden your horizons with a new source of water to take a refreshing dip, there are plenty of swimming holes near the city to cool down from the Southern Californian sun.
+Living in Los Angeles means having access to some of the most iconic beaches in the world, but few know that our lovely desert-bound city offers so much more water-filled wonders.
+If you’re looking for a more adventurous way to cool down, there are plenty of swimming holes near the city to cool off from the hot Californian sun.
 And in true Angeleno fashion, you can even fit in a little workout while you discover Mother Nature’s hidden gems!
-Here’s a list of swimming spots around LA that aren’t the beach.
+Here’s a list of swimming holes in Los Angeles and around the city.

 1. Malibu Creek Rock Pool

-You’ll be able to take a hike through the incredible Malibu State Park and take a dip in the volcanic swimming hole.
+You’ll be able to take a hike through the incredible Malibu State Park and take a dip in one of the best swimming holes in Los Angeles.
 The perfect way to cool off after a hike.
 You can also explore the 8,000 acres of beautiful scenery which includes jagged peaks, oak and sycamore woodlands, tallgrass hills and biking trails!

-WARNING: Diving injuries at the park’s Rock Pool are a common occurrence which is why it is ILLEGAL.
+⚠️ Note: Diving injuries at the park’s Rock Pool are a common occurrence which is why it is illegal.
 Rocks concealed beneath the murky waters can cause serious harm, and in some cases death.
+Please be cautious when visiting.

 2. Eaton Canyon